CarmeTeam/Carme-Docu/InstallDoc/README.md

 - In single-devices or in the head-node, open a web browser and type `localhost:10443`.
 - To remotely access Carme, use SSH tunnel.
-   - In your local machine type: `ssh <username>@<head-node IP> -NL 9999:localhost:10443`.
+   - In your remote machine type:

+     `ssh <username>@<head-node IP> -NL 9999:localhost:10443`.
-   - In your local machine, open a web browser and type: `localhost:9999`.
+   - In your remot machine, open a web browser and type:

+     `localhost:9999`.

 ## How to remove Carme-demo